 One of my favorite places to visit and view to see in all of Los Angeles is that of the Griffith Observatory.
-Not only is it one of the best observatories in the United States but it is entirely free, surrounded by hiking trails and it even allows the visitor to see through one of the smaller telescopes during select nights, giving you a glimpse of the stars generally only seen in photographs.
-The observatory is a remarkable place to have a picnic or to begin a new love for astronomy.
+Not only is it one of the best observatories in the United States, but it is entirely free, surrounded by hiking trails, and it even allows the visitor to see through one of the smaller telescopes during select nights.
+The observatory is also a remarkable place to have a picnic or to begin a new love for astronomy.
 Here is all the information.

 Getting There and Parking

-Like I said before admission is completely free to the observatory.
-There are some shows that you have to pay for, but just to walk through the museum area you do not have to pay anything.
-The museum itself houses a lot of really cool exhibits as well so being able to go for free is a huge plus.
+Like I said before, admission is entirely free for the observatory.
+There are some shows that you have to pay for, but just to walk through the museum area, you do not have to pay anything.
+The museum houses a lot of really cool exhibits as well, so being able to go for free is a huge plus.